Medical Devices & Bioinstrumentation

 NeuroMotor Control Laboratory

-Neural Engineering and Neurorehabilitation research at the NeuroMotor Control Laboratory seeks to gain a better understanding of how the brain uses sensory information to optimize the control of motion of the arms and hands.
+Research at the NeuroMotor Control Laboratory (NMCL) seeks to gain a better understanding of how the brain uses sensory information to optimize the control of motion of the arms and hands.
 Current projects include the development of wearable technology to promote sensorimotor recovery in the first weeks and months following stroke.

 Led by Dr. Lars Olson, the Olson Laboratory has developed the human powered nebulizer (HPN).
 This innovation is currently undergoing clinical trials and being considered for new clinical indications.